Sri Lanka Freedom Party: Under Mahinda Rajapaksa (2005–2015)

-Eventually allegations of corruption and nepotism saw Mahinda Rajapaksa lose the presidency to SLFP defector Maithripala Sirisena in 2015, who ran against him with the support of the UNP and other smaller parties.
+Eventually, allegations of corruption and nepotism saw Mahinda Rajapaksa lose the presidency to SLFP defector Maithripala Sirisena in 2015, who ran against him with the support of the UNP and other smaller parties.
 The UNP consequently regained power despite the UPFA still holding a majority of seats in the legislature.

-Under Maithripala Sirisena (2015–present)
+Under Maithripala Sirisena (2015–2024)

 Soon after Sirisena's victory, Mahinda Rajapaksa handed over leadership of the party to Sirisena, as per the SLFP constitution which states any SLFP member who is president is automatically leader of the party.
-Soon afterwards, the SLFP split into two main factions: those who were supportive of president Sirisena and was willing to work with the minority UNP government, and the faction loyal to the Rajapaksas, which acted as the main de facto opposition to the new regime.
+Soon afterwards, the SLFP split into two main factions: those who were supportive of president Sirisena and were willing to work with the minority UNP government, and the faction loyal to the Rajapaksas, which acted as the main de facto opposition to the new regime.
 Nimal Siripala de Silva was appointed as parliamentary leader of the SLFP and the official Leader of the Opposition.

-During Sirisena's term as President, SLFP members came to dominate the cabinet numerically, albeit largely with lower ranking positions.
+During Sirisena's term as president, SLFP members came to dominate the cabinet numerically, albeit largely with lower ranking positions.
 The SLFP, especially the Rajapaksa faction, was instrumental in revising the 19th Amendment to the Constitution of Sri Lanka proposed by the UNP, so as to reduce the powers of the president without transferring executive powers to the prime minister.
 However, rigorous attempts by President Sirisena and the SLFP to modify the current and largely unpopular electoral system were unsuccessful due to stiff opposition from the UNP and other smaller parties.

 On 14 August 2015, Sirisena issued a letter stating that pro-Rajapaksa loyalist and General Secretary Anura Priyadarshana Yapa had been removed from the post, claiming that Yapa was going against the party policy and disobeying the commands of chairman.
 As a result, Sirsena appointed his loyalist Duminda Dissanayake as acting General Secretary 48 hours ahead of parliamentary election, and also obtained court order to prevent Anura Priyadarshana Yapa from functioning as General Secretary thereafter until 24 August 2015.
 Eventually, Sirisena sacked both the General Secretaries of the SLFP and the UPFA.

-In the August general election, the SLFP-led UPFA won only 95 seats while its opposition, the UNP-led UNFGG won 106 seats.
-The United National Party, who won the elections. invited the SLFP to jointly create a national unity government and an agreement was signed between the UNP and SLFP.
+In the 2015 parliamentary election, the SLFP-led UPFA won only 95 seats while its opposition, the UNP-led UNFGG won 106 seats.
+The United National Party, who won the elections, invited the SLFP to jointly create a national unity government and an agreement was signed between the UNP and SLFP.
 45 MPs joined the government and 50 MPs including Mahinda Rajapaksa remained in the opposition, which resulted in a split within the SLFP.